 In reality, immigrants are actually less likely to commit crimes than the native born.
 Even if it was possible to deport over 11 million people--and it isn't--the result of doing so would be the complete and spectacular collapse of the U.S. economy.
 The notion that the Mexican government is involved in a conspiracy to send us their vile, their felonious is ludicrous and baseless and it can't be forced to pay for any wall.
 Muslims can't be banned from entering the U.S.; no mechanism either exists or could be created to act as a "religious police" in such a matter.
 Trump's tale of Jersey City Muslims celebrating 9/11 was just a lie he pulled out of an orifice on the spot.
 Ditto with the illegal immigrants voting.

 But subjecting these comments to that sort of empirical analysis entirely misses their point.
 Trump's rhetoric isn't meant to be an honest, rational assessment of anything.
 His remarks of this genre are simply lies deployed for their emotional appeal, the standard fascist cult of aggrievement being nurtured.
-With them, Trump is directly echoing what the white supremacist community in the U.S. has been saying for decades, telling Americans there are too many brown people with funny accents and strange habits running around and you're being harmed by this.
+With them, Trump is directly echoing what the white supremacist community in the U.S. has been saying for decades.
+At one point, he even directly consulted a network of nativist hate-groups founded by a white nationalist, and made extensive use of their fake "research" on the campaign trail.
+He tells Americans there are too many brown people with funny accents and strange habits running around and you're being harmed by this.
 Stoking racial and ethnic fears and, most importantly, resentments.
 Tearing at the fabric of civilized, liberal society.
 And that's all it is.
-That's why Trump is so incredibly popular within the white supremacist/Nazi/fascist subculture.
+When, on the campaign trail, his rhetoric began to attract protests--a healthy liberal society will always strongly react against this sort of thing--Trump spent months encouraging his supporters to carry out violence against those protesting.
+That's the fascist response to everything the fascist dislikes, to hit it, to kick it, to try to stomp it out.
+While there are important differences between Trump and real fascists (outlined in the earlier essay), all of this is why Trump is so incredibly popular within the white supremacist/Nazi/fascist subculture.
 He speaks their language.
 He parrots their rhetoric.
-One of the enduring cornerstones of both his campaign and now his presidency is taken straight from their playbook.
+This is one of the enduring cornerstones of both his campaign and now his presidency.

 Appendix II: Nazis, Fascists, Racists